 The oil level must be maintained at the correct level: oil lack may cause overheating and failure of the bearings, while exceeding the correct level can result in leakage from the labyrinth seals.
-The constant level oiler can be adjusted by changing the height of the cross arms which support the glass reservoir, as illustrated for TRICO oiler in section 5.1.2.
+The constant level oiler can be adjusted by changing the height of the cross arms which support the glass reservoir, as illustrated for the TRICO oiler in section 5.1.2.

-The oil circulation is ensured by oil ring according to the description as follow.
+The oil circulation is ensured by an oil ring as in the following description:

-Line bearing & thrust bearings side lubrication:
+Line bearing and thrust bearings side lubrication

-- The oil ring splash the oil from the oil sump to the bearings; - The oil returns into the oil sump once it flows into the bearings.
+- The oil ring splashes the oil from the oil sump to the bearings - The oil returns into the oil sump once it has flowed into the bearings

-5.1.1.3 KTB Lubrication
+5.1.1.3 KTB lubrication

-The oil circulation is ensured by an high pressure system according to the description as follow.
+Oil circulation is ensured by a high pressure system as described below:

-Line bearing & thrust bearings side lubrication:
+Line bearing and thrust bearings side lubrication

-- High pressure oil pass through bearing housing hole to the bearings; - The oil returns into the oil sump once it flows into the bearings.
+- High pressure oil passes through the bearing housing hole to the bearings - The oil returns into the oil sump once it has flowed into the bearings